sca-secure-library-sca25519/sca25519/README.md

 # Execution time

 The execution times of the tests for the unprotected and ephemeral implementations are relatively fast (less than a minute).
-However, the test for the static implementation takes much more time, approximately, 16-17 minutes.
+However, the test for the static implementation takes much more time, approximately 16-17 minutes.
-The amount of cycles might slightly differ from the results presented in the paper due to the fact the execution times are randomized (due to the protection of the inversion, for example).
+The number of cycles might slightly differ from the results presented in the paper due to the fact the execution times are randomized (due to the protection of the inversion, for example).
 Furthermore, the version of the compiler might slightly influence this amount too.

 # Traces

-As mentioned in the paper we run our side-channel experiments using a modified Cortex-M4 (several capacitors are removed) on an STM32F407IGT6 board clocked at 168MHz.
+As mentioned in the paper, we run our side-channel experiments using a modified Cortex-M4 (several capacitors are removed) on an STM32F407IGT6 board clocked at 168MHz.
-The resulting comparison of traces corresponding to all three implementations is present below:
+The resulting comparison of traces corresponding to all three implementations is presented below:
 ![alt text](https://github.com/sca-secure-library-sca25519/sca25519/blob/main/figs/UnprotectedSM_mark2.png?raw=true "Unprotected Implementation")
 ![alt text](https://github.com/sca-secure-library-sca25519/sca25519/blob/main/figs/EphemeralSM_mark2.png?raw=true "Ephemeral Implementation")
 ![alt text](https://github.com/sca-secure-library-sca25519/sca25519/blob/main/figs/StaticSM_mark2.png?raw=true "Static Implementation")